Phase-out of fossil fuel vehicles: Methods

 Cities generally use the introduction of low-emission zones (LEZs) or zero-emission zones (ZEZs), sometimes with an accompanying air quality certificate sticker such as Crit'air (France), to restrict the use of fossil-fuelled cars in some or all of its territory.
 These zones are growing in number, size, and strictness.
 Some city bans in countries such as Italy, Germany, and Switzerland are only temporarily activated during particular times of the day, during winter, or when there is a smog alert (for example, in Italy in January 2020); these do not directly contribute to the phase-out of fossil fuel vehicles, but they make owning and using such vehicles less attractive as their utility is restricted and the cost of driving them increases.

 Some countries have given consumers various incentives such as subsidies or tax breaks to stimulate the purchase of electric vehicles, while fossil-fuelled vehicles are taxed increasingly heavily.

+Places with existing phase-out

-Helped by government incentives, Norway became the first country to have the majority of new vehicles sold in 2021 be electric.
+Helped by government incentives, Norway became the first country to have the majority of new vehicles sold be electric.
+In 2017, Norway set a target of ending sales of new Internal Combustion Engined cars by 2025.
+Measures included tax incentives and access to bus lanes and reduced tolls.
 In January 2022, 88 per cent of new vehicles sold in the country were electric.
-However, contrary to many false reports on the matter, a ban on new fossil fuel vehicles sale or registration of new fossil fuel vehicles is not planned.
+In January 2026, only seven new petrol cars were sold in Norway, with 29 hybrid, 98 diesel and more than 2000 battery electric cars.
+However, contrary to many false reports on the matter, this was a collection of incentives rather than an outright ban on new fossil fuel vehicles sales.
+EV sales reached 50% of new car sales by September 2018 and 98% of new sales in December 2025.
+By 2024, the majority of cars on the road were electric.

+In 2024, Ethiopia announced a ban on the import of Internal Combustion Engined vehicles, leading to a boom in electric vehicle sales.